-Reduction and elimination of NTB is a cornerstone point for maintaining Russian exporters as well as providing express-logistics by transport corridors with modern grain terminals and other necessary export tools (e.g. warehouses).
-Key sectors affected by Chinese NTBs are agriculture, food production, pharmaceuticals, electronic and mechanic commodities.
+The reduction and elimination of NTBs is a cornerstone for increasing Russian exports and providing express-logistics by transport corridors from modern grain terminals and other necessary export tools.
+Key sectors affected by Chinese NTBs are agriculture, food production, pharmaceuticals, electronic and machinery.

-There are a few discriminative NTBs for Russian products that primarily must be eliminated.
-For example, wheat is considered as one of the most promising product for Russian exports to China, but it is prohibited for more than 20 years except spring wheat grain from Altai Krasnoyarsk, Novosibirsk, Omsk, Chelyabinsk and Amur Regions.23
+There are a few discriminative NTBs for Russian products that must be eliminated.
+For example, wheat is considered as a promising product for Russian export to China, but it has been prohibited for more than 20 years except from spring wheat grain from Altai Krasnoyarsk, Novosibirsk, Omsk, Chelyabinsk and Amur Regions.23

-Imports of Russian corn, rice and soya from Far Eastern and Siberian Federal Districts: Khabarovskiy, Primorskiy and Zabaykalskiy Krais, Amurskaya Oblast' and Jewish Autonomic Oblast' autonomic regions are permitted with the same requirements.
-It might be efficient to set up similar "minimum program" to get permission for exports from the rest of regions.
-China requires realization of similar to "wheat case" points, so there must be another "minimum program" to cancel this embargo.
+Imports of Russian corn, rice and soya from the Far Eastern and Siberian Federal Districts: Khabarovskiy, Primorskiy and Zabaykalskiy Krais, Amurskaya Oblast' and Jewish Autonomic Oblast' autonomic regions are permitted with the same requirements.
+It might be efficient to set up a similar joint Russian-Chinese "minimum program" to get faster permission for exports from other regions.

-Institutionalization of this process, with Rosselkhoznadzor and representative of Russian exporters (e.g. Russian export center) on one side and Chinese regulatory bodies - on the other one, could heavily facilitate an access of the Chinese market to Russian producers.
-And here EEC should play an important role of mediator and coordinator of national efforts of members-states to withdraw non-tariff barriers with third parties - as far as intra-union phytosanitary regulation is under Commission's mandate.
+The institutionalization of this process, with Rosselkhoznadzor and representatives of Russian exporters (e.g. the Russian export center) on one side and Chinese regulatory bodies on the other, could facilitate access to the Chinese market for Russian producers.
+Here the EEC should mediate and coordinate the national efforts of members-states to withdraw NTBs with third parties - as far as intra-union phytosanitary regulation is under the Commission's mandate.

-China prohibits imports of artiodactyls and products thereof, milk and dairy produce due to epidemic of foot and mouth disease in Primorskiy Krai since May 15th 2000.
-This taboo was cancelled for 49 Russian constituent entities in September 2017 by Joint Announcement of AQSIQ and MOA24.
-Nevertheless, among these regions there are only 5 Siberian (of 10) and 4 Far East regions (of 11), moreover, none of the constituent entities bordering China mentioned in that announcement.
+China prohibits imports of artiodactyls and products thereof, as well as milk and dairy produce due to an epidemic of foot and mouth disease in Primorskiy Krai from May 15, 2000.
+This was cancelled for 49 Russian regions in September 2017 by a Joint Announcement of AQSIQ and MOA24.
+Nevertheless, among these regions there are only 5 Siberian (of 10) and 4 Far East regions (of 11), moreover, none of the constituent entities bordering China are mentioned in the announcement.

-In 2008 pork imports were prohibited due to outbreak of African Swine Fever (ASF) and in 2015 beef imports due nodular dermatitis of cattle.
-Regardless Chinese verification of existence of territories without ASF in Russia the prohibition wasn't cancelled yet.
-Also China uses excessively prohibitive rules towards pathogens and leftovers of raw meat and poultry.
+In 2008, pork imports were prohibited due to an outbreak of African Swine Fever (ASF) and in 2015, beef imports were prohibited due nodular dermatitis.
+Regardless of the Chinese verification of Russian territories without ASF, the prohibition has not been cancelled.
+China also uses excessively prohibitive rules towards pathogens and leftovers of raw meat and poultry.

-China cancelled quotas and license-requirements for majority of imported products since 2005, but there is a shortlist of imported products which have to be licensed: 139 10-digit tariff code including ozone-depleting substances, mechanical and electronic products are in this shortlist in 201725.
+China has cancelled quotas and license-requirements for the majority of imported products since 2005, but there is a list of imported products which have to be licensed: 139 10-digit tariff codes including ozone-depleting substances, mechanical and electronic products were on this list in 201725.

-China's Ministry of Commerce (MOFCOM) together with other Departments of the State Council formulate, change and publish catalogue of mechanical and electronic products, which import is restricted or prohibited.
-It allows them to control quotas and licenses on the restricted products.
-China uses the system of automatic licensing for certain mechanical and electronic
+China's Ministry of Commerce (MOFCOM) together with other Departments of the State Council formulate, change and publish a catalogue of mechanical and electronic products, whose import is restricted or prohibited.
+This allows them to control quotas and licenses for restricted